 - CloudTrail Best Practice: Ensure your use of CloudTrail is secure and aligned with best practice

-- EC2 Best Practice: This Rule Bundle helps you ensure your use of EC2 is secure and aligned with best practice
+- EC2 Best Practice: Ensure your use of EC2 is secure and aligned with best practice

-- RDS Best Practice: A Bundle of Rules to ensure your use of RDS is secure and aligned with best practice
+- RDS Best Practice: Ensure your use of RDS is secure and aligned with best practice

-- S3 Best Practice: This Rule Bundle helps you ensure your use of S3 is secure and aligned with best practice
+- S3 Best Practice: Ensure your use of S3 is secure and aligned with best practice

-- SNS Best Practice: This Rule Bundle helps you ensure your use of SNS is secure and aligned with best practice
+- SNS Best Practice: Ensure your use of SNS is secure and aligned with best practice

-- SQS Best Practice: A Bundle of rules to make sure your use of SQS is secure and aligned with best practice
+- SQS Best Practice: Ensure your use of SQS is secure and aligned with best practice

-- Stax Foundation Compliance: The Stax Foundation Compliance Rule Bundle helps your organization align to industry best practices and minimize security risks and vulnerabilities
+- Stax Foundation Compliance: Ensure your organization align to industry best practices and minimize security risks and vulnerabilities

 Some Rule Bundles may have overlapping rules.
 This is indicated by multiple Rule Bundle names next to a Rule on the Rules page.